 Angela Me explains why UNODC’s new global homicide report on the gender-related killing of women and girls includes a chapter on perpetrators.
 She calls for enhanced research and data collection to better understand men who are perpetrators of violence -- what is behind the drivers of killing a partner or a daughter.

-This interview has been published in the Femicide Volume 11 on Cyber Crimes Against Women.
-By Helena Hemblade, Vienna Femicide Team
+This interview has been published in FEMICIDE Volume 11 on Cyber Crimes Against Women.
+By Helen Hemblade, Vienna Femicide Team

 Angela Me is Chief of the Research and Trend Analysis Branch at UNODC and has been working at the UN for over 20 years.
 She holds a Phd in statistics from the University of Padua, Italy, and before joining the UNODC, she worked for several years in the UN Statistics Division and the UN Commission for Europe.
 Me has authored and overseen numerous publications on a range of topics from population, gender, disability, migration to drugs and crime.

 Hemblade: What are the main challenges in collecting data on the killing of women and girls?
 And how does this translate to being able to analyse trends on a global level?

 Me: There are two main challenges: first is the capacity of the recording in general; some countries are lacking behind in terms of the structure that they have in place to record crimes.
 Sometimes it‘s just manual reporting and by the time this arrives to a centralized national level, the information gets lost or is not precise.
 In rural or remote areas of some counties, crime is simply not reported and not recorded.
 In other countries, the killing of women is not reported or recorded because this is not considered a crime.